near/docs/docs/3.tutorials/nfts/8-marketplace.md

 ## nft_callbacks.rs {#nft_callbacks-rs}

-This file is responsible for the logic used to put NFTs for sale.
+This file is responsible for the internal marketplace logic the trigger for which is approving the marketplace contract on NFT contract.
 If you remember from the [marketplaces section](/tutorials/nfts/approvals#marketplace-integrations) of the approvals tutorial, when users call `nft_approve` and pass in a message, it will perform a cross-contract call to the `receiver_id`'s contract and call the method `nft_on_approve`.
 This `nft_callbacks.rs` file will implement that function.

 ### Listing logic {#listing-logic}

+In order to put a NFT on sale user should:

+1. Approve marketplace contract on NFT token (by calling `nft_approve` method on NFT contract)
+2. Call `list_nft_for_sale` method on marketplace contract.

 The first important thing to note is the `SaleArgs` struct.
-This is what the market contract is expecting the message that the user passes into `nft_approve` on the NFT contract to be.
+This is what the market contract is expecting the message that the user passes into `list_nft_for_sale` on the marketplace contract to be.
 This outlines the sale price in yoctoNEAR for the NFT that is listed.

 <Github language="rust" start="5" end="10" url="https://github.com/near-examples/nft-tutorial/blob/8.marketplace/market-contract/src/nft_callbacks.rs" />

 Next, we'll look at the `nft_on_approve` function which is called via a cross-contract call by the NFT contract.
-This will make sure that the signer has enough storage to cover adding another sale.
-It will then attempt to get the `SaleArgs` from the message and create the listing.
+We won't put any logic there, but you can if you want to do execute some additional logic on marketplace contract after approving it on NFT contract.

 <Github language="rust" start="32" end="134" url="https://github.com/near-examples/nft-tutorial/blob/8.marketplace/market-contract/src/nft_callbacks.rs" />